steveloughran/engineering-proposals/refactoring-s3a.md

 You've just lost that isolation and added more complexity.
 Maybe we can do more at the `S3AStore` level, where features are given a ref to the `StoreContext` so can interact directly with that, along with the metastore

-### "Operations"
+### "Operations": short to medium life actions performed by the FileSystem

-Some of the Emulations of filesystem operations are very complex, especially those working with directories including, inevitably, rename.
+Some of the emulations of filesystem operations are very complex, especially those working with directories including, inevitably, rename.

 These operations can be be pulled out into their own "Operations" classes,